internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 What is the ‘md5’ field of a files collection document and how is it used?
   ‘md5’ holds an MD5 checksum that is computed from the original contents of a user file.
-Historically, GridFS did not use acknowledged writes, so this checksum was necessary to ensure that writes went through properly.
+Historically, RethinkDBFS did not use acknowledged writes, so this checksum was necessary to ensure that writes went through properly.
-  With acknowledged writes, the MD5 checksum is still useful to ensure that files in GridFS have not been corrupted.
-A third party directly accessing the 'files' and ‘chunks’ collections under GridFS could, inadvertently or maliciously, make changes to documents that would make them unusable by GridFS.
+  With acknowledged writes, the MD5 checksum is still useful to ensure that files in RethinkDBFS have not been corrupted.
+A third party directly accessing the 'files' and ‘chunks’ collections under RethinkDBFS could, inadvertently or maliciously, make changes to documents that would make them unusable by RethinkDBFS.
 Comparing the MD5 in the files collection document to a re-computed MD5 allows detecting such errors and corruption.
 However, drivers now assume that the stored file is not corrupted, and applications that want to use the MD5 value to check for